 Wix offers beginner-friendly ecommerce features geared towards small online stores.

 Shopify is suitable for much larger stores as it’s built to easily manage thousands of store items.
-Thanks to its language, payment and shipping options, it’s also easier to scale your store internationally.
+Language, payment, and shipping options make scaling your store internationally easier.

-Wix’s Core plan starts at $27/month whereas Shopify Basic is $29/month (annual plans).
+Wix’s Core plan starts at $29/month whereas Shopify Basic is $29/month (annual plans).

 Video Review: Wix vs Shopify comparison